Intersideral/MLE_transpiler/README.md

-# Linear Regression transpiler from joblib to C
+# Linear/Logistic Regression transpiler from joblib to C

 ## Installation